Arsal2000/Privacy-policy/README.md

-TLDR;
-- I collect as little data as possible.
-- Collected data is never linked to users unless explicitly required for app functionality.
-- I don't sell data.
-- I don't use ads for any apps or games.

-Services and Definitions
-This Privacy Policy applies to apps and services developed by Federico Curzel, including:
-- "Desktop Pets" app for iOS and macOS.
-- "MyRentalShop" app for iPad.

-It also applies to apps and services developed by Hidden Mugs (alias for Federico Curzel), including:
-- "SneakBit" game for Android, iOS, Windows, Linux, and macOS.

-These software and *services* are provided as either *free* or *paid*, as specified in individual products, and are offered *as is* without warranty of any kind.
-Additional services might be provided at a cost; please refer to indications within individual products.

-SneakBit is a *paid* game.

 Privacy Policy
-This Privacy Policy informs users about my policies regarding the collection, use, and disclosure of personal and sensitive user information when using any of my apps or services.

-By using my apps, you agree to the collection and use of information as described in this policy.
-The Personal Information I collect is used solely to improve the services and functionality of my apps and is not shared or used beyond the stated purposes.

-Information Collection and Use
-To enhance user experience, I may collect specific types of data, including:
-- Device-related information, such as IP address, operating system, and app version.
-- Usage data, such as app activity logs, crash reports, and performance metrics.

-Log Data
-In case of errors, I may collect Log Data via third-party services.
-This data may include device-related information such as:
-- Internet Protocol (“IP”) address.
-- Device name and operating system version.
-- App configuration details at the time of the error.
-- Time and date of use, along with usage statistics.

-Cookies
-This app does not explicitly use cookies.
-However, third-party libraries integrated into the app may use cookies to improve their functionality.
-You can choose to accept or refuse these cookies via your device settings.
-Note that refusing cookies may limit app functionality.

-Service Providers
-I may employ third-party companies for the following reasons:
-- To assist in the development and maintenance of the Service.
-- To facilitate user support and analytics.

-These third parties may have access to personal information to perform their assigned tasks.
-However, they are contractually obligated not to use or disclose it for any other purpose.

-Data Retention and Deletion Policy
-I retain user data only as long as necessary to fulfill the app's functionality or comply with legal requirements.
-Data such as crash logs is automatically purged after a limited period.
-Users may request data deletion via the contact details below.

-Security
-I prioritize the security of your data and use industry-standard practices to protect it.
-However, no method of digital storage or transmission is 100% secure.
-I cannot guarantee absolute data security.

-Children's Privacy
-My apps are not intended for use by anyone under the age of 13.
-I do not knowingly collect data from children under 13.
-If I discover such data, I will delete it immediately.
-Parents or guardians who become aware of such an incident should contact me directly.

-Links to Other Sites
-My apps may contain links to external websites.
-I am not responsible for the privacy practices or content of third-party sites.
-Please review their Privacy Policies before interacting with them.

-Changes to This Privacy Policy
-This Privacy Policy may be updated periodically.
-Updates will be posted on this page with a revised "effective date."
-Users are encouraged to review the policy regularly.

-Effective Date: 2024-12-10

-Contact Us
-For inquiries or concerns regarding this Privacy Policy, you can reach me at:
-Email: muhammadali200629@gmail.com
+Last updated: January 2026

+1. Introduction

+Welcome to PostingAPI (“we”, “our”, or “us”).
+Your privacy is important to us.
+This Privacy Policy explains how we collect, use, store, and protect information when you use our application and services.

+By using our app, you agree to the collection and use of information in accordance with this policy.

+2. Information We Collect

+We only collect information that is necessary to provide our services.

+a.
+Information You Provide

+Facebook account information (such as name, profile ID, or Page ID) when you authorize the app

+Content you choose to post or manage using the app

+b.
+Automatically Collected Information

+Access tokens provided by Meta for authentication

+App usage data for debugging and performance monitoring

+We do not collect passwords or sensitive personal information.

+3. How We Use Information

+We use collected information only to:

+Authenticate users via Meta (Facebook)

+Publish, manage, or schedule posts on behalf of users

+Improve app functionality and reliability

+Comply with Meta Platform Policies and legal obligations

+4. Data Sharing

+We do not sell, rent, or trade user data.

+Data may only be shared:

+With Meta Platforms, Inc. as required for app functionality

+When required by law or legal process

+5. Data Storage and Security

+Data is stored securely and accessed only when necessary

+Reasonable technical and organizational measures are used to protect user data

+Access tokens are handled securely and revoked when no longer required

+6. Data Retention

+We retain user data only for as long as necessary to provide the service or as required by law.
+Users may request deletion of their data at any time.

+7. User Rights

+You have the right to:

+Request access to your data

+Request correction or deletion of your data

+Revoke app permissions at any time through Facebook settings

+8. Data Deletion Instructions

+If you want to delete your data associated with our app, you can:

+Remove the app from your Facebook account settings, or

+Contact us at the email address below with a deletion request

+We will process deletion requests within a reasonable timeframe.

+9. Third-Party Services

+Our app uses Meta (Facebook) APIs.
+Use of these services is subject to Meta’s own privacy policies.

+10. Changes to This Privacy Policy

+We may update this Privacy Policy from time to time.
+Any changes will be posted on this page with an updated revision date.

+11. Contact Us

+If you have any questions or concerns about this Privacy Policy, please contact us:

+Email: muhammad_arsal2001@hotmail.com